 Killykeeghan and Crossmuirin Nature Reserve forms part of the wider Marlbank National Nature Reserve, recognised for its limestone landscape which is rare in Northern Ireland and confined to this one region in West Fermanagh.
 The site is home to a wide range of plant and animal species, rare limestone pavement, archaeological remains and is steeped in history, culture and folklore.

 This stunning landscape formed hundreds of millions of years ago.
 Today it is the foundation for this scenic setting of vibrant green hills, meandering rivers, steep sided gorges and limestone grasslands that you can see around you.
 Beneath this stunning landscape, there are three major river cave systems including the famous Marble Arch Caves carving their way through the limestone bedrock to daylight in the valley below.

-This natural landscape is protected both national and internationally designated as an Area of Special Scientific Interest, a National Nature Reserve and it sits in the heart of the Marble Arch Caves UNESCO Global Geopark.
+This natural landscape is protected both national and internationally designated as an Area of Special Scientific Interest, a National Nature Reserve and it sits in the heart of the Cuilcagh Lakelands UNESCO Global Geopark.

 Did You Know?

 The townland of Killykeeghan covers an area of just over 2 square miles and is the 10th largest townland within Fermanagh.
 The name ‘Killykeeghan’ originates from the Irish/Gaelic, Coillidh Caocháin ‘Caochán’s wood’ or ‘wood of the bog hole or blind creature, beast or bird’(Dinneen).